The History of CarmelFest

-1988- Mayor Dottie Hancock and Chamber of Commerce Director Nancy Blondin originated the idea of having a 4th of July celebration in Carmel.
-And aptly called the gathering CarmelFest.
-The festival was small with a few booths, food tables and games set up in an open lot where Courthouse would later be built.
+1988- Mayor Dottie Hancock and Chamber of Commerce Director Nancy Blondin originated the idea of having a Fourth of July celebration in Carmel…and aptly called the gathering CarmelFest.
+The festival was small with a few booths, food tables and games set up in an open lot where the courthouse would later be built.

 1994- The first CarmelFest Spark Button was sold.

-2004- Mayor Jim Brainard asked the Rotary Club of Carmel to produce CarmelFest and to help the event grow.
+2004- Mayor Jim Brainard asked the Rotary Club of Carmel to organize CarmelFest and help the event grow.

-2015- With fabulous weather & weekend dates, CarmelFest set record attendance levels for the Parade & Festival!
+2015- With fabulous weather and weekend dates, CarmelFest set record attendance levels for the parade and festival!

 2018- Marks the 30th consecutive year for the CarmelFest celebration.